Ronlin1/CodeWars-katas/README.md

 # CodeWars-katas
-All the codewar challenges and solutions I have wored on
+All the codewar challenges and solutions I have worKed on